Is Blackstone Inc (BX) Set to Underperform? Analyzing the Factor

 Understanding Blackstone Inc's Business

-Blackstone Inc, with a market cap of $83.60 billion and sales of $7.42 billion, is the world's largest alternative asset manager.
+Blackstone Inc, with a market cap of $86.21 billion and sales of $7.42 billion, is the world's largest alternative asset manager.
 As of June 2023, the company boasts $1.001 trillion in total assets under management, including $731.1 billion in fee-earning assets.
 Blackstone Inc operates across four core segments: private equity, real estate, credit & insurance, and hedge fund solutions.
 With a client base predominantly composed of institutional investors, the company also serves high-net-worth individuals through its 25 offices worldwide.
+Despite its impressive scale, recent financial metrics suggest that Blackstone Inc may face challenges ahead.

 Financial Strength Breakdown

 Blackstone Inc's financial strength indicators present some concerning insights about the company's balance sheet health.
 The company's low cash-to-debt ratio at 0.23 indicates a struggle in handling existing debt levels.
-Furthermore, the company's debt-to-Ebitda ratio is 9999, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 355 companies in the Asset Management industry.
-Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.
+Furthermore, the company's debt-to-Ebitda ratio is 9999, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 357 companies in the Asset Management industry.
+Tillinghast suggests that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.

 Profitability Breakdown